kymb0/kymb0.github.io/_posts/test.md

 I often take obscure and hair-brained projects such as this for granted, and as someone pointed out that a wider audience may find both the creation of this lab and its compromise beneficial - I decided to document my steps so that you, the reader, may follow along.

-As this is the first iteration, this lab has been set up to be extremely basic and we are essentially boiling the potatoes by spinning up the infra, the meat will come later.
+As this is the first iteration, this lab has been set up to be extremely basic and we are essentially boiling the potatoes by spinning up the infra - the meat will come later.

 ![Quagmire](/assets/images/lab01/quagmire.jpg)